 One Department, Two Programs

-The Education Department offer students a well-rounded and thorough examination of the nature of education as a social, cultural, philosophical, and political phenomenon, with special attention paid to the historical contexts that have assisted in the development of the formal school system we have today.
+The Education Department offer students a well-rounded and thorough examination of the nature of education as a social, cultural, philosophical, and political phenomenon, with special attention paid to the historical contexts in which the formal school system we have today developed.
 The foundation provided by this coursework enables both prospective teachers and students interested in studying education for other reasons the opportunity to develop a fuller and more sophisticated sense of both the promise of formal education and the challenges that educators face as they attempt to put their own visions of good teaching and good education into practice.
+Download the Education Program Information Sheet (PDF), which summarizes our two programs in chart form.

 The Minor in Educational Studies

-Students with an interest in teaching or in education more generally, but not interested in pursuing certification at the College, may choose to pursue the Minor in Educational Studies.
-The non-certificate minor program is designed to meet the needs of students who may wish to be certified in an area for which the Department does not offer certification (such as in the elementary grades or special education), or for whom graduate study in education would be appropriate.
+Students with an interest in teaching or in education more generally, but who are not interested in pursuing certification at the College, may choose to pursue the Minor in Educational Studies.
+The non-certificate minor program is designed to meet the needs of students who may wish to be certified in an area for which the Department does not offer certification (such as in the elementary grades or special education), for whom graduate study in education would be appropriate, or who simply have an itch to scratch with regard to understanding how and why our education system functions the way it does.

-Regardless of the track selected, all students completing programs in the Education Department are expected to meet certain learning goals established for the program they have chosen and must document their growth through the creation of a portfolio.
-Currently the Department has an agreement with Foliotek to provide an online portfolio structure for students enrolled in the Teacher Education program.
-More information on portfolio requirements can be obtained from your Education Advisor.
-Information on guidelines for each respective program are contained at the links below.
+Regardless of the track selected, all students completing programs in the Education Department are expected to meet certain learning goals established for the program they have chosen and must document their growth as they proceed through the program they have selected.
+Please note that students who have been admitted to the Teacher Education Program are not eligible for the minor in Educational Studies.